25% of Americans do not have an emergency savings.Anna Bahney, CNN Money

 The nice thing about paying your bills weekly is that you can adjust the amount you pay based on the number of weeks you have to pay them.

-I could decide not to pay anything that 4th week or I can pay something towards it.
-Preferably, whatever the payment would be for 4 weeks, and effectively get a week ahead of my bill.
+I could decide not to pay anything that 4th week or I can make my regular payment.

 This should also solve the due date issue and put you back on a 4-week payment plan.